eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 share.
 Each person must fill out this form.
 Note, the idea is that shirkers will get penalized in their final project grade; however, you cannot raise your grade by "dinging" someone else.

+## You Did It!

 Thank you for all the effort you have put into this project!
 We are excited to see how everything comes together.
 If you have any questions about the project, please feel free to let us know or post it on Piazza.
 Thanks!

 # Awesome Final Projects from Past Semesters